 Water supply is impacted as communities grow, bringing increased demand to supply water to new homes, businesses, and industries.
 High capacity wells and an increasing number of wells, both private and public, can reduce the amount of recharge to surface waters, causing streamflow reduction, loss of springs, and changes in wetland vegetative communities.
-Happily, groundwater supply is not an issue in the Town of Benton.
-However, the strains of meeting growing water demand from a sprawling population are starting to show.
+The strains of meeting growing water demand from a sprawling population are starting to show.
 Statewide water use has increased 33% in the last 15 years and water tables are plummeting in many urban areas as the thirst for more water outstrips the land's ability to provide it.
 (Lisa Gaumnitz, Tim Asplund, and Megan R. Matthews, "A Growing Thirst for Groundwater", August 2004.)
+And in Gratiot, lower stream flows have been documented.
+Wells are being drilled deeper in the aquifer in an effort to get enough water for home wells.